Top divers join perilous mission to recover Italian tourists’ remains from Maldives sea cave

 Orietta Stella, representing Albatros Top Boat, said the operator “did not know” the group planned to descend beyond 30 meters.
 Crossing that threshold requires special permission from Maldivian maritime authorities and the tour operator “would have never allowed it,” she said.

-The victims were experienced divers, but the equipment used appeared to be standard recreational gear rather than technical equipment suited for deep-cave diving, she said.
+The Italian divers were experienced, but the equipment used appeared to be standard recreational gear rather than technical equipment suited for deep-cave diving, she said.

 She also clarified that Albatros only marketed the cruise and neither owned the vessel nor employed the crew, which was hired locally.